dylan-eck/ln-labeler/README.md

 ## About This Repository:

 This repository contains the frontend code for Labeler NearBy.
 The frontend authenticates users using NEAR and provides an interface for labeling images.
+The backend can be found at [https://github.com/MehmetMHY/ln-researcher](https://github.com/MehmetMHY/ln-researcher)

 ## How to run locally (development server):